bfong-08/quantum-circuit-simulator/README.md

 ## Next Steps

 My future goals are to explore other quantum algorithms, such as **Grover's Algorithm,** and research what tasks or problems can be solved using quantum computing concepts.
 I seek to strengthen my conceptual and mathematical understanding of quantum computing through future exploration and experimentation.
-Eventually, I might try to create my own simple quantum computing library, similary to what I have already created in this project.

 ---